frankwxu/digital-forensics-lab/README.md

 * A large and complex image created by [NIST](https://www.cfreds.nist.gov/data_leakage_case/data-leakage-case.html)
 * 13 hands-on labs/topics in digital forensics
-* Each lab has an PPT with lab screenshots
+* Each lab has a PPT with lab screenshots

 Topics Covered